mljubaj/irish-quiz/README.md

 ## Deployment

+* The quiz is deployed to Heroku
-* The quiz is deployed to
+* The quiz is deployed to Github (mljubaj)